 Another lesson to learn from this breach was the risk of leaving privileged account logins ‘lying around in the open’ and easily searchable for the attacker.
 These credentials were the reason it was so easy for the attacker to escalate the intrusion – and why it could have been far worse.
 Privileged access management (PAM) best practices should always be followed.

 This hack highlighted the human risks within a business.
 You can patch a software vulnerability but not a human.
 Security awareness training helps employees spot the signs of phishing emails and SMS messages.
 However, some attacks are targeted and highly sophisticated.
 People can always be caught out, especially if they’re rushing or working under pressure.

 Training is just the start – on its own it still leaves too much pressure on the individuals themselves to detect and report attacks.
 As evidenced in the Uber breach, it’s a huge risk to leave so much responsibility for stopping cyber attacks on the shoulders of individual employees.
 Especially in this case where it was a contractor working from a personal device.

 Organizations need to support their people with defenses that can detect social engineering attacks in real time.
-Egress Intelligent Email Security uses social graphs, natural language processing, and machine learning to detect advanced phishing attacks that slip past secure email gateways and native cloud email security.
-Learn how Intelligent Email Security can protect and educate your people in real time.
+Egress Intelligent Email Security uses social graphs, natural language processing, and machine learning to detect advanced phishing attacks that slip past secure email gateways and native cloud email security - book a demo today to see how it can help your organization.